ietf-wg-httpapi/mediatypes/draft-ietf-httpapi-yaml-mediatypes.md

 See {{MEDIATYPE}} for definitions of each of the registration form headings.

   Name:
-  : YAML Ain't Markup LanguageML (YAML)
+  : YAML Ain't Markup Language (YAML)

   +suffix:
   :  +yaml